USFWS/AMAPPS/README.md

     - ObsFilesFix\_yearlabel.R This script is unique to each input year/season file and fixes errors in the observation files:
         a) Fixes incorrect type codings (species and start and stop points of transects)
-        b) Fix condition change errors (add a record for when the weather condition changes)
+        b) Fix condition change errors (an added record for when the weather condition changes)
         c) Breaks apart mixed flock records (create individual records for each species observed)
+        d) Correct beginning and end mistakes for transect effort
-        d) Flag data for errors
+        e) Flag data for errors
           - flag1: distance from survey transect line is greater than 2 kilometers
           - flag2: bearing error when the difference of bearing[i] - bearing[i-1] greater than 100.
 An example of this would be when the plane might have taken a turn or did a loop on transect to get a closer look at something.
           - flag3: bearing errors of transLat equal to 0, or sbearing less than 70, or sbearing within the range of 110 to 250, or sbearing greater than 290